 For our full E-safety scheme of work at Hertford St Andrew please see this link.

 Thinkuknow is an education programme from the National Crime Agency’s CEOP Command.
 The excellent videos and activities provide children an opportunity to learn about being safe online.

 Foundation Stage, Key Stage 1 – Lee and Kim, Hector's world: https://www.thinkuknow.co.uk/5_7/

 Key Stage 2 - Cybercafe: https://www.thinkuknow.co.uk/8_10/

-Childnet have produced an excellent website called Kidsmart that has lots of information covering all the latest jargon and technologies that your child might know about. http://www.kidsmart.org.uk/.
+Childnet have also produced a website called Kidsmart that has lots of information covering all the latest jargon and technologies that your child might know about. http://www.kidsmart.org.uk/.